AlayaCare/goliac/docs/security.md

 ## Security hardening

 If you want to narrow down what Goliac is doing, you can create 2 github apps
-- one to access only the team's repository
+- one to access only the `goliac-team`'s repository
 - another one that dont have repository access, but only to the organization administrative APIs

-### Teams GitHub App
+### Goliac-Teams GitHub App

 You need to
-- Register new teams GitHub App
+- Register new goliac-teams GitHub App
   - in your profile settings, go to `Developer settings`/`GitHub Apps`
   - Click on `New GitHub App`
 - Give basic information:
-  - GitHub App  name can be `<yourorg>-goliac-app-teams`
+  - GitHub App  name can be `<yourorg>-goliac-teams-app`
   - Homepage URL can be `https://github.com/Alayacare/goliac`
   - Disable the active Webhook
 - Under Repository permissions